This Article covers the use of the Python Tkinter List box.

 root.mainloop()

-Furthermore, you can print out a list of all the items in the list box by using the get() function on the list box object.
+To retrieve all values in a Tkinter list box, you can use the get() function on the list box object.
 The get() function takes two inputs, a start and an end point.
 By using the following code, the get() function will return a list of all the items.

 result = listbox.get(0 , END)